Bluefinger/bevy_rand/README.md

 As a whole, which algorithm should be used/selected is dependent on a range of factors.
 Cryptographically Secure PRNGs (CSPRNGs) produce very hard to predict output (very high quality entropy), but in general are slow.
 The ChaCha algorithm can be sped up by using versions with less rounds (iterations of the algorithm), but this in turn reduces the quality of the output (making it easier to predict).
 However, `ChaCha8Rng` is still far stronger than what is feasible to be attacked, and is considerably faster as a source of entropy than the full `ChaCha20Rng`. `rand` uses `ChaCha12Rng` as a balance between security/quality of output and speed for its `StdRng`.
 CSPRNGs are important for cases when you _really_ don't want your output to be predictable and you need that extra level of assurance, such as doing any cryptography/authentication/security tasks.

 If that extra level of security is not necessary, but there is still need for extra speed while maintaining good enough randomness, other PRNG algorithms exist for this purpose.
 These algorithms still try to output as high quality entropy as possible, but the level of entropy is not enough for cryptographic purposes.
 These algorithms should **never be used in situations that demand security**.
 Algorithms like `WyRand` and `Xoshiro256StarStar` are tuned for maximum throughput, while still possessing _good enough_ entropy for use as a source of randomness for non-security purposes.
 It still matters that the output is not predictable, but not to the same extent as CSPRNGs are required to be.
+PRNGs like `WyRand` also have small state sizes, which makes them take less memory per instance compared to CSPRNGs like `ChaCha8Rng`.

 ## Features

 - **`thread_local_entropy`** - Enables `ThreadLocalEntropy`, overriding `SeedableRng::from_entropy` implementations to make use of thread local entropy sources for faster PRNG initialisation.
 Enabled by default.
 - **`serialize`** - Enables `Serialize` and `Deserialize` derives.
 Enabled by default.
+- **`rand_chacha`** - This enables the exporting of newtyped `ChaCha*Rng` structs, for those that want/need to use a CSPRNG level source.
+- **`rand_pcg`** - This enables the exporting of newtyped `Pcg*` structs from `rand_pcg`.
+- **`rand_xoshiro`** - This enables the exporting of newtyped `Xoshiro*` structs from `rand_xoshiro`.
+It also reexports `Seed512` so to allow setting up `Xoshiro512StarStar` and so forth without the need to pull in `rand_xoshiro` explicitly.
+- **`wyrand`** - This enables the exporting of newtyped `WyRand` from `wyrand`, the same algorithm in use within `fastrand`/`turborand`.

 ## Supported Versions & MSRV